What is the

 How can I ensure I am taking advantage of everything the VIP has to offer?

 The i-lab staff realizes that not one size fits all.
 We realize that different teams require different resources depending on their development stage.
-Most of our Directors and Assistant Directors offer VIP-Only office hours.
+Every team is assigned a Staff Advisor who checks in with each team regularly.
 They are here to help students set milestones, discuss the best way to utilize the resources, and establish a plan for the semester.
 We will help tailor their program to fit the needs of their venture.
 You can learn more about our staff here.

 How is the VIP Mentor Program set up?

 The Mentor Program is exclusively available to VIP teams.
-Students and mentors must commit to an entire semester of meeting and the point of contact must be the lead team member.
-Student teams will attend a Mentor Matching Event to ensure that each team is appropriately matched with an experienced serial entrepreneur.
-We encourage students to meet with their mentor several times per month.
+VIP Team Leads and Mentors must commit to an entire semester of meeting and the point of contact must be the lead team member.
+Student teams will attend a Mentor Matching Event to ensure that each team is appropriately matched with their assigned Mentor in terms of industry, experience, working style, and desired learning outcomes.
+We encourage students to meet with their Mentor several times per month.
 The goal of this program is to make progress within their venture and develop deep, personal working relationships.

-My venture is industry specific though.
+My venture is industry-specific.
 How can the VIP help?

 How do I apply to the VIP?